sganadi130/aws-resource-tracker/README.md

 # aws-resource-tracker
-Project for tracking the Aws Resources
+Shell scripting Project for tracking the Aws Resources